Pizhai

-Synopsis
+Plot

 The film is about three boys: Vedi, Kodi, and Mayilu.
-They don't want to study and run away from their homes.
+They do not want to study, and they run away from their homes.
 Their experiences in the outside world make them realize their mistakes.
 A man approaches them and asks them to work.
 They agree only to be mistreated.
-When trying to escape, they lose someone.
-They go allmover and experience similar mishaps.
-When police returns two of the boys, they ask the other's whereabouts.
-Then they find out that the other boy has met his end.
+When trying to escape, they lose Mayilu.
+They go all over and experience similar mishaps.
+When police returns Vedi and Kodi, they ask for Mayilu's whereabouts.
+They then find out that he has met his end.

 Cast

 Production

 The film stars Ramesh, Nasath, and Gokul as in important roles.
 Charle, Mime Gopi, and George play supportive roles in the film as parents who can't afford education for their kids.
 The film was shot in Chennai, Krishnagiri, Dharmapuri, Chitoor, and Tiruthani.

 Soundtrack

-Soundtrack was composed by FS Faisal.
+The soundtrack was composed by F. S. Faizal.